What is Interest Expense?

 - Beginning 2022 Long-Term Debt Balance = $20 million

-Our model will assume that the mandatory repayment of the original principal is 2% per year, so the principal amortization is calculated by multiplying the $20 million debt balance by 2%, which comes out to $400k each year.
+Therefore, the principal amortization is calculated by multiplying the $20 million debt balance by 2%, which is $400k each year.

 - % Required Amortization = 2% of Original Principal